How to Move a Couch Through a Doorway

 Prepare the Sofa and Room

 Prepare your sofa by removing any detachable feet, cushions, or loose throw pillows.
 If you are moving a sectional, disassemble it and move each piece separately.
 You may want to wear cotton gloves to prevent damage to the furniture when moving.
-This is not necessary if the couch is boxed or wrapped in plastic.
-It is also wise to lay down a moving blanket or large towel on the floor.
+It is also wise to lay down a furniture blanket or towel on the floor.
 This protects the floor and couch and may enable you to slide your furniture if necessary.
 Make sure to have a friend or two on hand to help out.
 If you don’t have access to help or feel the couch might be too heavy to manage, hire a professional service like GoShare to assist.

 Tilt and Pivot